scottenriquez/ckad-exam-prep-using-amazon-eks/README.md

 kubectl delete -f ./
 ```

-## Pod Communication over IP
+## 02: Pod Communication over IP
-The deployment in this example is identical to the previous: a web server with three replicas.
-Use the following commands to explore how IP addressing works for pods:
+The Deployment in this example is identical to the previous: a web server with three replicas.
+Use the following commands to explore how IP addressing works for Pods:

 ```shell title = '02-pod-communication-over-ip/commands.sh'
 # assumes cluster created from 00-eksctl-configuration first